 Wallace is a tiny village located in the state of Nebraska.
-With a population of 307 people and just one neighborhood, Wallace is the 193rd largest community in Nebraska.
-Wallace has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 302 people and just one neighborhood, Wallace is the 193rd largest community in Nebraska.
+Wallace has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Wallace real estate is some of the most expensive in Nebraska, although Wallace house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wallace is generally considered to be a blue-collar town.
-43.51% of the Wallace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Wallace is a village of professionals, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Wallace who work in office and administrative support (12.98%), business and financial occupations (8.40%), and management occupations (7.63%).
+Wallace is a blue-collar town, with 46.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Wallace is a village of managers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Wallace who work in business and financial occupations (12.73%), management occupations (9.09%), and office and administrative support (8.18%).

 Of important note, Wallace is also a village of artists.
 Wallace has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wallace’s character.